 HOW DO YOU USE IT?

 I like dotting it on top of pasta, gnocchi or salad.
 I also like to spread it on crackers or sourdough.
 You can use it in baked dishes too.
 I recently baked it on top of pizza and it worked really nicely, adding a much needed creamy element.
 It is very mild in flavour so it does well in all kinds of dishes, both savoury and sweet.

 HOW LONG DOES IT KEEP?

 I found that it keeps for almost a week (5-6 days) in an air-tight container in the fridge.
-I also tried freezing it and it freezes fine.
-Once defrosted, there may be some water and some loose curds at the bottom of the container, in which case simply drain the excess moisture away before using.
+I also tried freezing it and it freezes well enough although it certainly isn’t as good as fresh.
+Once defrosted, the consistency changes – individual curds are more discernible, ricotta becomes less creamy and uniform.

 Blend softened (soaked for minimum 4 hours) almonds with water until almonds are very finely ground and the water turns into rich almond milk.

 Separate the milk away from the pulp using a nut bag or a double layered muslin cloth and applying pressure.

 Bring almond milk to 85°C / 185°F or 93°C / 199°F if you want a speedier method – both work, but I prefer the results of the former.
 Once the milk reaches correct temperature, add the acid and stir gently to ensure distribute the acid evenly.
 Either rest (if you opted for the speedier method) or carry on simmering the milk for 20 minutes, maintaining it with the 79-88°C / 175°F-190°F temperature range.

 Rest for 10-15 minutes after taking off the heat then, using a spoon, gently transfer the curds that separated from the milk into a ricotta mould or a muslin cloth lined sieve.
 Allow ricotta to set and for the excess moisture to drain away for at least 8 hours.